MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-create-models.md

 caps.latest.revision: 14
 author: "jeannt"
 ms.author: "jeannt"
-manager: "jhubbard"
+manager: "cgronlund"
 ms.workload: "Inactive"
 ---
-# Create R Models
+# Deep Dive - Create R models

+This article is part of the Data Science Deep Dive tutorial, on how to use [RevoScaleR](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/revoscaler) with SQL Server.

 Now that you have enriched the training data, it's time to analyze the data using linear regression.
 Linear models are an important tool in the world of predictive analytics, and the **RevoScaleR** package in [!INCLUDE[rsql_productname](../../includes/rsql-productname-md.md)] includes a high-performance, scalable algorithm.

-## Create a Linear Regression Model
+## Create a linear regression model

-You'll create a simple linear model that estimates the credit card balance for the customers, using as independent variables the values in the *gender* and *creditLine* columns.
+In this step, you create a simple linear model that estimates the credit card balance for the customers, using as independent variables the values in the *gender* and *creditLine* columns.

-To do this, you'll use the **rxLinMod** function, which supports remote compute contexts.
+To do this, use the [rxLinMod](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/rxlinmod) function, which supports remote compute contexts.

-1. Create an R variable to store the completed model, and call the *rxLinMod* function, passing an appropriate formula.
+1. Create an R variable to store the completed model, and call **rxLinMod**, passing an appropriate formula.

     ```R
     linModObj <- rxLinMod(balance ~ gender + creditLine,  data = sqlFraudDS)
     ```

-2. To view a summary of the results, you can call the standard R *summary* function on the model object.
+2. To view a summary of the results, call the standard R `summary` function on the model object.

      ```R
      summary(linModObj)
      ```

-You might think it peculiar that a plain R function like **summary** would work here, since in the previous step, you set the compute context to the server.
+You might think it peculiar that a plain R function like `summary` would work here, since in the previous step, you set the compute context to the server.
 However, even when the **rxLinMod** function uses the remote compute context to create the model, it also returns an object that contains the model to your local workstation, and stores it in the shared directory.

 Therefore, you can run standard R commands against the model just as if it had been created using the "local" context.